Upcoming Memoir - What’s my Nitch?

-Honest reviews on the amazon book page (linked below) are always welcome too.
+Honest reviews on the amazon book page (linked below) are always appreciated.

 The Set Sun Blood at Dusk